 3. Pace yourself.

 It goes without saying that even if you want to DIY every aspect of your wedding, you need to pace yourself.
-Give yourself plenty of time to buy supplies, create your crafting space, and complete projects before moving onto the next one.
-Few things would be more stressful than waiting until a few days before the wedding to complete a dozen crafts.
-And, the crafts should be fun – not stressful!
+Give yourself plenty of time to buy supplies, create a timeline, and complete an entire project before moving onto the next one.
+Few things are more stressful than waiting until a few days before the wedding to complete a dozen crafts.
+Remember: your crafts should be fun – not stressful!

 4. Call in your crew to help.